hankhaha/CS_ML_hackathon/README.md

 As a customer-obsessed hacker, your task is to tell whether an arbitrary question from customer already has an answer within a given documents pool of 10000+ documents.

-### objectvie
-The goal of this hackathon challenge is to predict if a given customer question can be answered by any of the given 10,322 document pool.
-Note: Do not need to identify the documentm just have to predict a boolean 1 or 0 (answerability)

-Example

-Input(query): How do I get internet on Amazon Fire?
-Output(prediction): 1
-Explanation: One of 10,332 documents contains “Connect Your Fire Tablet to Wi-Fi\n\nAccess Wi-Fi by following these steps.\n\n1.<Open the Settings menu.>\n2.<Set Airplane Mode to Off.>\n3.<Set the toggle next to Wi-Fi Mode to On.>\n4.<Select the network you want to connect to.>\n5.<A lock icon means that you need a Wi-Fi password: enter your Wi-Fi password then select Connect>” which could answer the given question

-### Evaluation
-We use F-score to evaluate the submission file with our ground truth values.
-Each group can do any number of submissions before the deadline and can view their score in ranked order in the public leaderboard.
-Since the groups can do multiple submissions and in order to avoid overfitting we only evaluate the submitted results on 25% of the test data and ranking is displayed on the public leader board.
-Once the deadline is closed the evaluation is done on the complete test set and final results are updated on the private leader board to announce the final winners.

 ### Methodology

 1. QA Pipeline